Measuring the giant radio galaxy length distribution with the LoTSS: Theory

 \subsection{GRG number density}

-A central question in the field of radio galaxies is: how intrinsically rare are GRGs?
-By counting GRGs in a search campaign with well-understood selection effects, we can give an answer.
-More precisely, one can estimate the comoving number density of GRGs in the Local Universe, $n_\mathrm{GRG}$, through the number of \emph{observed} GRGs up to cosmological redshift $z_\mathrm{max}$ in a uniformly searched region of sky of solid angle $\Omega$, $N_\mathrm{GRG,obs}\left(z_\mathrm{max}, \Omega\right)$.
+A central question in the field of radio galaxies is: how intrinsically rare are giants?
+By counting giants in a search campaign with well-understood selection effects, we can give an answer.
+More precisely, one can estimate the comoving number density of giants in the Local Universe, $n_\mathrm{GRG}$, through the number of observed giants up to cosmological redshift $z_\mathrm{max}$ in a uniformly searched region of sky of solid angle $\Omega$, $N_\mathrm{GRG,obs}\left(z_\mathrm{max}, \Omega\right)$.
 Then, under the standard assumption $l_\mathrm{p,GRG} > l_\mathrm{min}$, Appendix~\ref{ap:GRGComovingNumberDensity} shows that